How to Make Floral Arrangements (Part 1).

 In our previous blogs, we gave you a short history on floristry.
 Then we talked about the basics of floral arrangements, focusing on color and design.
 Now, we talk about making floral designs and arrangements.

 In this series, we learn the do's and don'ts of flower design.
 First, we explore common designs for different containers.
 Then, we discuss styles used by florists for various occasions.
 The first part focuses on basic arrangements, like vase bouquets, corsages, and designs.
 We take you thru picking flowers to making unique designs.
-We will help you learn common flower arrangements
+We will help you learn common flower arrangements for different needs.

 In part two, we learn how to make arrangements for specific occasions.
 From wedding decor to gift baskets, they are great for showing your creativity.
 Plus, nothing beats getting to help your clients with their floral needs!